Capstone2022Team17/drgbl/ILA_runs_litescope/alveo board/cpu read write/README.md

 * A scope clock, the same as the system clock signal.
 * A scope trigger signal.
 (I believe this is related to whatever variable triggers the run to start.)
 * A set of cpu signals for the dbus and ibus.
+These are litex wishbone interfaces.
 * A set of signals for the wishbone slave port eventually connecting to the AXI interface of the hbm module.
 These all begin with ```soc_interface0```.
+In this design, the wishbone interface for the cpu dbus and ibus have the same datawidth and address width of the wishbone interface of this slave.
 * The set of AXI interface signals connected to this wishbone.
 These all begin with ```soc_usphbm2```.